 Degree awarded: Master of Science in Engineering (MSc)

 Nominal study period: 2 years

-Pre-Requisites: Bachelor's degree or equivalent related to engineering.
-In practice, it is expected that you know how to program (preferably in C) and are familiar with the basics of discrete mathematics, higher mathematics (differential equations), electronics and control theory.
+Pre-Requisites: Bachelor's degree or equivalent related to IT or ICT field.
+In practice, it is expected that you know how to program (preferably in C) and are familiar with the basics of discrete mathematics, higher mathematics (differential equations), electronics and control theory